-Google is really smart, amazingly smart.
-The algorithm is very close to reading texts like human-beings.
+Google is smart, amazingly smart.
+The algorithm is very close to reading texts like human beings.
 At the same time, parts of Google’s algorithm aren’t smart at all.
-Computers aren’t that good at understanding ‘what is what’ on a page.
+Computers aren’t good at understanding ‘what is what’ on a page.
 If you have a recipe site, you’ll need to tell Google what an ingredient is, what the preparation time is and what a photo of your recipe is.
 Otherwise, Google will not understand that properly.
 Quite the contradiction: amazingly smart on the one hand, pretty dumb at the other!
-In this post, I’ll dive a bit deeper into this and give you some practical tips on how to use Google’s excellence and flaws to your advantage.
+In this post, I’ll dive deeper into this and give you some practical tips on using Google’s excellence and flaws to your advantage.

 Amazingly smart in understanding text

 Google reads texts.
-And overall, the algorithm of Google is trying to mimic a human.
+And overall, Google’s algorithm is trying to mimic a human.
 We’ve known for a while that Google reads texts.
-And we know that Google is getting better and better in parsing text and matching keywords and search queries with results.
+And we know that Google is getting better and better at parsing text and matching keywords and search queries with results.

 The consequence of Google getting better at understanding language is that the demands for web texts get higher.
 You cannot get away with a text that is poorly written or over-optimized for a certain term.
-In order to have a chance in the search engines, your text should be original, easy to read and findable.
+To have a chance in the search engines, your text should be original, easy to read and findable.

 Incredibly dumb in understanding structure

 Google knows about the weak spots of computers.
-Computers need much more metadata, much more help in understanding structure than human beings do.
-That’s why Google is really investing in Schema.
-The parts in which computers and search engines are flawed are actively being improved by tools like Schema.
+Computers need much more metadata and help in understanding structure than humans do.
+That’s why Google is investing in Schema.
+Tools like Schema are actively improving the parts in which computers and search engines are flawed.

 3 practical tips to help with your ranking

-Knowing what parts of Google’s algorithm are really smart and which parts of the algorithm require a bit of attention, could really pay off to your advantage.
-If you make sure to write awesome content and to help Google with a correct Schema-implementation, you’re really increasing your chances to rank in the search engines.
+Knowing what parts of Google’s algorithm are smart and which parts of the algorithm require a bit of attention could pay off to your advantage.
+If you write awesome content and help Google with a correct Schema-implementation, you’re really increasing your chances of ranking in the search engines.

 Get started with your site’s basic Schema settings by doing the Yoast SEO first-time configuration.
 The first-time configuration will help you to get everything set up correctly, and then we can start outputting the right structured data for your site automatically!
 You can access the configuration anytime by going to Yoast SEO -> General -> First-time configuration tab.